 At Mann Law, we will not treat your case as just another number.

-Our Maine motorcycle accident lawyer offers personalized service to each of our clients and will fight tooth and nail to secure the settlements they deserve.
+Our Maine motorcycle accident lawyer provides personalized service to every client and is dedicated to fighting hard to obtain the settlements they deserve.

 With experience as in-house counsel for an insurance company, our founding attorney Christiana Mann possesses unique insight when negotiating the best possible settlement for her clients.